radareorg/radare2/README.md

 # Regression Testsuite

-Running `make tests` it will fetch the radare2-regressions repository and run all the tests in order to verify that no changes break a functionality.
+Running `make tests` will fetch the radare2-regressions repository and run all the tests in order to verify that no changes break any functionality.

 We run those tests on every commit, and they are also executed with ASAN and valgrind on different platforms